trohit/ik/systemdesign/backend/COMPONENTS/DistributedFilesystems.md

 - Designed to be Scalable + Fault Tolerant + Handle Large Files + Large seq & small rand reads + Seq writes + High concurrency + High Throughput
 - Usecases: Gmail OR YouTube, originally for crawling & indexing system, Also used by BigTable to store log & data files
 - Not POSIX level compliant suports create, read, write, delete, open, close
-- Also supports Snapshots and Append ops
+- Also supports Snapshots(only made when client modifies data aka Copy-On-Write) and Append ops
 - GFS stores a big file in chunks of 64MB
 - Each chunk identified by 64 bit unique chunk handle
 - FR of GFS: